jluby127/CadenceWebform/README.md

 Download a version of these three files to your local machine, but you will only need to interact with the buildProgram.ipynb file.
 Using buildProgram.ipynb as an example, follow instructions within the notebook on how to use.
 When complete, email jblubin@astro.ucla.edu with your program request in a csv file.

-Note: to use this notebook, you must have installed both astropy and astroplan.
+Note: to use this notebook, you must have installed astropy, astroplan, and requests.
+All can be pip installed.

-Similarly, reach out to jblubin@astro.ucla.edu with any questions.
+Finally, please do not hesitate to reach out to jblubin@astro.ucla.edu with any questions.